kgabriel-hashicorp/terraform-aws-app/README.md

 ## Release Management

 * Following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) a new release is created depending on the PR title prefix and commits.
-* The list of allowed PR title prefix can be found [here]
+* The list of allowed PR title prefix can be found [validate](https://github.com/kgabriel-hashicorp/terraform-aws-app/blob/47f7be48041bdda79795456c38e3a1d9224d541c/.github/workflows/validate.yml#L22)
 * Root Modules that have dependabot setup for this child module will automatically get the new versions via a PR.

 ## Contributing